aprildunnam/JokesMCP/README.md

 - Create a new GitHub repository based on the template
 - Deploy the Azure Web App and configure it to grab the source from the GitHub repository
+- Create the Power Platform Connector
+- Add the MCP Server as an action in Microsoft Copilot Studio

 ### Part 1: Create a new GitHub repository based on the template